 As summer comes to an end, those Arizona nights get brutal.
 With temperatures dropping well below 40 degrees, it’s best to have your fireplace set up and ready to go.
-Before you go turning your fireplace on and enjoying the warmth, make sure to schedule your annual fireplace inspection.
+Before you go turn your fireplace on and enjoy the warmth, make sure to schedule your annual fireplace inspection.
 Here’s why doing so is important:

-Buildup is inevitable, even with a gas fireplace.
-This can come from pieces of the chimney breaking off or even bits of the ceramic logs deteriorating. this happening, clogs vents, which is not safe.
+The buildup is inevitable, even with a gas fireplace.
+This can come from pieces of the chimney breaking off or even bits of the ceramic logs deteriorating. this happening clogs vents, which is not safe.
 Having your fireplace inspected keeps it in good condition and gets it ready for another year of use!

-A gas fireplace burns clean, that means that no soot is deposited.
+A gas fireplace burns clean, which means that no soot is deposited.
 While this is true, that does not mean that your chimney and fireplace do not need to be inspected.
-Issues like moisture, cracks, deterioration and birds could affect your chimney and ultimately block, or alter, the ventilation of your fireplace.
+Issues like moisture, cracks, deterioration, and birds could affect your chimney and ultimately block, or alter, the ventilation of your fireplace.
 An inspection insures the airway is cleared and ready for use!

 Inspecting your fireplace ultimately provides a safe experience for you and your family each time that the fireplace is in use.
 Doing so annually will definitely keep your fireplace in good condition, but more importantly, it will keep your family, and home, safe.
 Schedule an appointment with Home Repair Services of Arizona today!